Dr. Kolcaba's Personal History

 After 5 years I graduated with a master’s degree in nursing and joined the faculty at The University of Akron College of Nursing.
 I acquired the American Nurses Association (ANA) certification in gerontology and was hired to teach gerontology, both in the classroom and at various clinical locations, including an ACE unit (Acute Care for Elders).
 It was mandatory that I return to graduate school to pursue a doctorate in nursing, which I did on a part-time basis while continuing to teach.
 Over the next 10 years, assignments in my doctoral program helped me develop and explicate Comfort Theory.
 During this time I published a concept analysis of comfort with my philosopher-husband (Kolcaba & Kolcaba, 1991), diagrammed aspects of comfort (Kolcaba, 1991), operationalized comfort as an outcome of care (Kolcaba, 1992a), contextualized comfort in a middle range theory (Kolcaba, 1994), and tested the theory in an intervention study for my dissertation (Kolcaba & Fox, 1999).

-I live with my husband, Ray, who is also retired.
-We reside in the Cleveland area where we enjoy being near our children and grandchildren.
-Hobbies include gardening, walking, reading, cooking, and my eight grandchildren.
 We love going to Kiawah Island together, as shown in the photo at the top of the page.
-In addition to the parish nurse program, I continue to enjoy working with students, registered nurses, and managers as they design and conduct comfort studies.
+In addition to the parish nurse program, I continue to enjoy working with Dr. Bice-Braswell as we engage with students, registered nurses, and managers as they design and conduct comfort studies.
 Through the The Comfort Line, I like to assist healthcare agencies to implement Comfort Theory on an institutional-wide basis.
-For questions or suggestions that are not covered in this web site, please e-mail me at firstname.lastname@example.org
+For questions or suggestions that are not covered in this web site, please e-mail me Dr. Bice-Braswell at email@example.com.

 When I was a teen, I was moved by a simple poem by Emily Dickenson.
 I cut it out, framed it cheaply, and hung it in my room.
 It continued to speak to me as I applied to nursing school, began my practice years in a variety of settings, and settled on gerontology.
 It spoke to me as I taught students and as I interviewed research participants, all with the goal of promoting comfort in diverse places.
 And now it seems especially relevant as I volunteer at a homeless shelter, providing hope and friendship along with supplies.
 Again, physical pain has only a small role in my clients’ comfort status.
 Rather, they are seeking dignity, acceptance, compassion, strength along with the few supplies.
 The supplies are really a portal for me to address their other needs.
 Dickenson’s description of my vision for nursing , and the essence of Comfort Care follows: